jlyons210/discord-bot-ol-bootsie/README.md

 ```

 ## Version history

+### 0.4.25 (2023-04-24)
+* Issue #33 - Startup configuration was a bit clunky, with a lot of required environment settings that could easily be defaults.
+  * Created `def-environment.json` to store configurable environment variables with allowed values, default values, and whether the values are required as inputs or are secrets.

 ### 0.4.24 (2023-04-24)
 * Issue #34 - `DISCORD_APP_TOKEN` in code actually required the Discord bot token from the Discord Developer Portal.
 Fixed naming for clarity.